tandao0909/hands-on-with-DS/Chapter 10/note.md

 ## Building an Image Classifier Using the Sequential API

+### Using Keras to load the dataset

 - We will use the Fashion MNIST dataset.
 This dataset is similar to MNIST, but consists of fashion items instead of handwritten digits.
 - This dataset is significantly more challenging than MNIST.
 - Most of this part will be in the learning notebook, as it focuses more on code instead of knowledge.

+### Creating the model using the sequential API

+- We go through the first code block in the learning notebook line by line:
+    - First, we set TensorFlow's random seed to make the result reproducible: the random weights of the hidden layers and the output layer will be the same every time you run the notebook.
+You could use `tf.keras.utils.set_random_seed()` function, which conveniently set the random seeds for TensorFlow, Python (`random.seed()`), and NumPy (`np.random.seed()`).
+    - The next line creates a `Sequential` model.
+This is the simplest kind of Keras model for neural networks that are just composed of a single stack of layers connected sequentially.
+This is called the sequential API.
+    - Next, we build the first layer (an `Input` layer) and add it to the model.
+We specify the input `shape`, which doesn't include the batch size, only the shape of the instances.
+TensorFlow needs to know the shape of the inputs so it can determine the shape of the connection weight matrix of the first hidden layer.
+    - Then we add a `Flatten` layer.
+Its role is to convert each input image into an 1D array: for example, if it receives a batch of shape [32, 28, 28], it will reshape this batch to [32, 784].
+In other words, if it receives input data `X`, it computes `X.reshape(-1, 784)`.
+This layer doesn't have any parameters, it's juts there to do some simple preprocessing.
+    - Next we add a `Dense` hidden layer with 300 neurons.
+It will use the ReLU activation function.
+Each `Dense` layer manages its own weight matrix, containing all the connection weights between the neurons and their inputs.
+It also manages a vector of bias terms (one per neuron).
+When it receives some input data, it computes the hypothesis function in [this section](#the-perceptron).
+    - Then we add a second `Dense` hidden layer with 100 neurons, also using the ReLu activation function.
+    - Finally, we add a `Dense` output layer with 10 neurons (one per class), using the softmax activation function because the classes are exclusive.
+- Specifying `activation="relu"` is equivalent to specifying `activation=tf.keras.activations.relu`.
+Other activation functions are available in the `tf.keras.activations` package.
+We will many of them, and you can find the full list in [the documentation](https://keras.io/api/layers/activations).
+We will also define our own custom activation functions in Chapter 12.
+- The model's `summary()` method displays all the model's layers, including:
+    - Each layer's name (which is automatically generated unless you set it when creating the layers).
+    - Each layer's shape (`None` means the batch size can be anything)
+    - Each layer's number of parameters.
+    - Ends with the total number of parameters, including trainable and non-trainable parameters.
+- Alternatively, you can use `tf.keras.utils.plot_model()` to generate an image of your model.
+- Note that `Dense` layers often have a lot of parameters.
+For example, the first hidden layer has $784 \times 300$ connection weights, plus 300 bias terms, which adds up to 235,500 parameters.
+This gives the model quite a lot of flexibility to fit the training set, but it also means the model has a risk of overfitting, especially when you don't have a lot of training data.
+- Each layer has a unique name (e.g., `"dense_2"`).
+You can set the name explicitly using the construct's `name` argument, but it generally is simpler to let Keras name the layers automatically.
+Keras takes the layer's class name and converts it to snake case (e.g., a layer from the `"MyAbsolutelyNormalLayer"` will be named `"my_absolutely_normal_layer"` by default).
+- Keras also ensures that the name is globally unique, even across the same model, by appending an index if needed, as in `"dense_2"`.
+The reason why Keras tries to make the name unique across models is to make it possible to merge models easily without getting name conflicts.
+- All global state managed by Keras is stored in a *Keras session*, which you can clear using `tf.keras.backend.clear_session()`.
+In particular, this resets the name counters.
+- Notice that the `Dense` layer initialized the connection weights randomly (which is needed to break symmetry, as discussed earlier), and the biases are initialized to zeros, which is fine.
+If you want to use a different initialization method, you can set `kernel_initializer` (*kernel* is another name for the matrix of the connection weights) or `bias_initializer` when creating the layer.
+We will discuss initializers further in chapter 11, and the full list can be found in [the documentation](https://keras.io/api/layers/initializers).
+- The shape of the weight matrix depends on the number of inputs, which is why we need to specify the `input_shape` when creating the model.
+If you do not specify the input shape, it's OK: Keras will simply wait until it knows the input shape before it actually builds the model parameters.
+This will happen either when you feed it some data (e.g., during training) or when you call its `build()` method.
+Until the model parameters are built, you will not be able to do certain things, such as display the model's summary or save the model.
+So if you know the input shape when creating the model, it is best to specify it.